What New Patients Can Expect at Your Child’s First Pediatric Dentist Visit

-Each first pediatric dentist appointment is a little bit different depending on the age of your child and their dental history.
+Each first pediatric dentist appointment at our Portland office is a little bit different depending on the age of your child and their dental history.
 But they all share a few things in common that will happen at each visit.

 At every check-up, including your child’s first, we will clean their teeth.
 This entails eliminating plaque and any stains with a spinning rubber polishing cup, gently removing any tartar buildup, and flossing.
 We also show your child the proper way to take care of their teeth at each visit.
 The more they are exposed to these flossing and brushing techniques, the better the chance they will practice them at home, when we’re not there to remind them.

 Our pediatric dentist, Dr. Dana, will take a look at your child’s mouth.
 She will count teeth, look for cavities and give advice on oral hygiene improvements if needed.
 She may also instruct you to make a first pediatric orthodontist appointment for your child based on how their teeth are growing and their bite.
 You can schedule this visit with our orthodontist, Dr. Paul, who works in the same office.